 Friday: Networking Meetings

 Participants are placed in an office in one of three tracks of internship placements in the public, private, or non-profit sectors to work with community and civic leaders of Southern California.
-Students gain firsthand political experience and learn more about the civic process.
+Students gain firsthand working experience and learn more about the political and civic process.
 CLA participants work closely with professionals in their office to build strong community relations, and they may be given other responsibilities and projects that help shape current day policies.

 Civic Leadership Workshops